Howard, Queensland: History

 The town was originally known as Steley (after Abel Steley) but was renamed after William Howard, a pioneer in coal mining in the Burrum area.

 Abel Steley commenced coal mining in the area in 1856.
 After a series of setbacks, he eventually established the successful Beauford Colliery and the Queensland Collieries Company.

 In 1877 George Howard and his son William established the Howard Colliery.

+From the 1860s the coal from the Burrum coalfields was transported to the port at Maryborough for loading onto boats.
+From 1877 the 44-ton stern-wheel steamer Barbara and Jane commenced navigating the Burrum River to transport the coal to Maryborough.
+In 1883 the railway line from Maryborough to the Burrum River opened, and was known as the Burrum line.
+However until the railway bridge was opened in April 1884, the coal could not be transported by this means.
+Over the decades, various plans were mooted to move the coal, either through a proposed port at the mouth of the Burrum River, or through the deep water port at Urangan.
+Burrum coalfields coal supplied the Howard power station which operated from 1951 to 1980.

+The Howard Cemetery, known as Howard Remembrance Park, opened in 1876 (25.3053°S 152.5470°E).

 The first Burrum Post Office opened on 22 July 1878 and was renamed Howard in 1883.

 Burrum Provisional School opened on 18 February 1879.
 On 3 October 1884, it was renamed Howard State School.